-Chronic lower leg pain is common among athletes, especially runners.
+Chronic lower leg pain is common among athletes.
 Causes can include medial tibial stress syndrome (shin splints) and stress fracture.
 Exercise-induced compartment syndrome is an uncommon diagnosis that also needs to be considered, particularly in running sports.

 One sign of exercise-induced compartment syndrome is that leg pain is completely relieved when the activity is stopped.
 If numbness and weakness are present, these also resolve quickly.
 Another sign is that the athlete can often pinpoint the moment that pain begins during exercise.
 In contrast, pain from shin splints or stress fracture will typically persist to some extent during rest.

 During a physical exam for exercise-induced compartment syndrome, the affected area usually feels normal, without tenderness to palpation.
 In contrast, a physical exam for shin splints or stress fracture will often demonstrate tenderness over the bone or fascia.

 Of the four compartments in the lower leg (anterior, lateral, superficial, and deep posterior), the anterior compartment is most frequently involved.
 A diagnosis is confirmed by measuring compartment pressures at rest and after exercise.